Elite's famous split-screen mode, dissected and explained in detail

 Elite uses a unique split-screen mode that enables a high-resolution black-and-white space view to coexist with a lower resolution, colour ship dashboard.
 There are two parts to this screen mode: the custom mode, and the split-screen aspect.

-The split-screen aspect is implemented using a timer.
+The split-screen aspect is implemented using a timer and logic in the IRQ1 interrupt handler.
 The timer is set when the vertical sync occurs, which happens once every screen refresh.
 While the screen is redrawn, the timer runs down, and it is set up to run out just as the computer starts to redraw the dashboard section.
-When the timer hits zero it generates an interrupt, which runs the code below to reprogram the Video ULA to switch the number of colours per pixel from 2 (black and white) to 4, so the dashboard can be shown in colour.
+When the timer hits zero it generates an interrupt, which triggers the code in IRQ1 to reprogram the Video ULA to switch the number of colours per pixel from 2 (black and white) to 4, so the dashboard can be shown in colour.
 The trick is setting up the timer so that the interrupt happens at the right place during the screen refresh.

 Looking at the code, you can see the SHEILA+&44 and &45 commands in LINSCN start the 6522 System VIA T1 timer counting down from 14622 (the high byte is 57, the low byte is 30).
 The authors almost certainly arrived at this exact figure by getting close and then tweaking the result, as the vertical sync doesn't quite happen when you would expect, but here's how they would have got an initial figure to start working from.